pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **Talk about your preferred development environment.**

+Mac OS X (or Ubuntu), Webstorm, zsh, Chrome, dev tools, git, node

 **Which version control systems are you familiar with?**

+Git, Mercurial, SVN

 **Can you describe your workflow when you create a web page?**

+1. study prototype
+1. set structures(html tag)
+1. render with style
+1. add interactive by scripts

 **If you have 5 different stylesheets, how would you best integrate them into the site?**

+I'd combine them in one style file and minify.

 **Can you describe the difference between progressive enhancement and graceful degradation?**

+1. *Graceful degradation*.
+Providing an alternative version of your functionality or making the user aware of shortcomings of a product as a safety measure to ensure that the product is usable.

+1. *Progressive enhancement*.
+Starting with a baseline of usable functionality, then increasing the richness of the user experience step by step by testing for support for enhancements before applying them.

+I agree with progressive enhancement, and increasing user experience with feature detection.
+For example, once I detected that the browser support round-corner or shadow text, I will apply this features to pages.

 **How would you optimize a website's assets/resources?**

+1. File concatenation
+1. File minification
+1. CDN Hosted
+1. Caching
+Combine and minify all js files in one file.
+Do the same for styles.
+Combine images in sprites

 **How many resources will a browser download from a given domain at a time?**
   * What are the exceptions?

+Multiple domains could increase the number of parallel downloads that the browser can perform.

+About 4 to 6 connections per domain

+Not all browsers are restricted to just two parallel downloads per hostname.
+Opera 9+ and Safari 3+ do four downloads per hostname.
+Internet Explorer 8, Firefox 3, and Chrome 1+ do six downloads per hostname.
+Sharding across two domains is a good compromise that improves performance in all browsers.

+The optimal number of domains to shard across is 2-4.
+After 4 domains, response time degrades.

 **Name 3 ways to decrease page load (perceived or actual load time).**

+1. Reduce the number of requests
+1. Minimize HTTP Requests
+1. optimize images
+1. minify css&js file
+1. compress(gzip)
+1. yahoo 14 rules

+Combine and minify all js files in one file.
+Do the same for styles.
+Combine images in sprites.
+Move including JS to the end of <body> tag.

 **If you jumped on a project and they used tabs and you used spaces, what would you do?**

+1. Suggest the project utilize something like EditorConfig (http://editorconfig.org)
+1. Conform to the conventions (stay consistent)

+I will setup my environment for using tabs because it's important to have the same settings for it in the team.

 **Describe how you would create a simple slideshow page.**

+I would create several blocks - left arrow, middle blocks for slides and right arrow.
+Then I would add click listeners on the arrows to decrease or increase the number of current slide and show html bolck with current slide number.

 **If you could master one technology this year, what would it be?**

+Ruby On Rails.
+For a good job.

 **Explain the importance of standards and standards bodies.**